 When you come to London you need to get the full experience, so that’s why we’ve included a ride on the London Underground in a Top 25 list of things to do.
 You wouldn’t come to London and not ride around on a double-decker bus, would you?
 Or miss Changing the Guard at Buckingham Palace?
 So you can’t miss this either!

 What you need to do is enter the bowels of the underground down one of the long escalators, or pick one of the original ones that are still lined with art-deco tiles (somewhere like Baker Street).

 Then stand on the platform and wait for the cold rush of wind as the lights come roaring round the bend.
 Then the tube train will clatter along the platform and empty out its busy businessmen and suitcases and suits, and on you’ll get, holding onto one of the poles as it goes rumbling through the tunnel.
 This is what London is all about – this is how it’s been for a hundred years.
 If you ride around on one of these then you can call a Londoner!

 There’s a reason why people love going to Covent Garden: the buskers.
-This place is full of free entertainment.
 The best place to find them is in the big courtyard opposite St. Paul’s Church.
-That’s where they have the acrobats and magicians.
-You get a few fire-eaters, stilt walkers and contortionists as well.
-They’ve got a few restaurants next door with open-air tables out the front.
+That’s where they have the acrobats, magicians, a few fire-eaters, stilt walkers and contortionists.
+They’ve got a few restaurants with open-air tables out the front.